Monodnaviria: Endonuclease-initiated replication

-The 3'-end of the nicked strand remains as a free hydroxyl (OH) end that acts as a signal for the host DNA polymerase to replicate the genome.
-Replication commences at the 3'-OH end and is performed by extending the 3'-end of the positive strand using the negative strand as a template for replication. {refer to DNA replication} Synthesis of the new positive strand uses the negative strand as a template, and so synthesizes a newly connected strand of DNA which displaces the nicked positive strand to reform double-stranded DNA.
-The 3'-OH end of the displaced positive strand disrupts the original phosphotyrosine bond which releases and circularizes the displaced positive strand as its own circular copy of viral DNA.
-After one cycle of replicating the genome, Rep is able to recognize the newly replicated recognition site {recognize the recognition site?} on the reformed double-stranded viral DNA and nick it, which starts the whole process again.

-Rep may nick the positive strand a second time, doing so with a second tyrosine residue, or a new Rep may nick the DNA.
-Multiple copies of the genome may be produced in a single strand.
-After the positive strand is completely detached from the negative strand and nicked, the 3'-OH end bonds to the phosphotyrosine of the 5'-end, creating a free circular ssDNA genome that usually is either converted into dsDNA for transcription or further replication or is packaged into newly constructed viral capsids.
+Replication commences at the 3'-OH end and is performed by extending the 3'-end of the positive strand using the negative strand as a template for DNA replication.
+During replication, the original nicked positive strand is gradually displaced by the newly replicated positive strand.
+After one cycle of replicating the genome, Rep may nick the positive strand a second time, doing so with a second tyrosine residue, or another Rep may nick the positive strand.
+After the positive strand is completely detached from the negative strand, the 3'-OH end bonds to the phosphotyrosine of the 5'-end, which creates a free circular ssDNA genome that usually is either converted into dsDNA for transcription or further replication or is packaged into newly constructed viral capsids.
 The replication process can be repeated numerous times on the same circular genome to produce many copies of the original viral genome.
+Strands displaced from the replication complex may contain multiple copies of the genome.

 Atypical members

-While the prototypical viruses in Monodnaviria have circular ssDNA genomes and replicate via RCR, some have linear ssDNA genomes with different replication methods, including the families Parvoviridae and Bidnaviridae, assigned to the phylum Cossaviricota of the kingdom Shotokuvirae.
-Parvoviruses use rolling hairpin replication, in which the ends of the genome have hairpin loops that repeatedly unfold and refold during replication to change the direction of DNA synthesis to move back and forth along the genome, producing numerous copies of the genome in a continuous process.
+While the prototypical viruses in Monodnaviria have circular ssDNA genomes and replicate via rolling circle replication (RCR), some have linear ssDNA genomes with different replication methods, including the families Parvoviridae and Bidnaviridae, assigned to the phylum Cossaviricota of the kingdom Shotokuvirae.
+Parvoviruses use rolling hairpin replication, in which the ends of the genome have hairpin loops that repeatedly unfold and refold during replication to change the direction of DNA synthesis to move back and forth along the genome, which produces numerous copies of the genome in a continuous process.
 Individual genomes are then excised from this molecule by the HUH endonuclease.
 In place of the HUH endonuclease, bidnaviruses encode their own protein-primed DNA polymerase that replicates the genome, which is bipartite and packaged into two separate virions, instead of using the host cell's DNA polymerase for replication.

 Additionally, some viruses in the realm are dsDNA viruses with circular genomes, including Polyomaviridae and Papillomaviridae, also assigned to the phylum Cossaviricota.
 Instead of replicating via RCR, these viruses use theta bidirectional DNA replication.
 This begins by unwinding the dsDNA at a site called the origin to separate the two DNA strands from each other.
 Two replication forks are established that move in opposite directions around the circular genome until they meet at the side opposite of the origin and replication is terminated.
+The replication method of anelloviruses, assigned to the phylum Commensaviricota, is unknown.
+Unlike typical CRESS-DNA viruses, which have positive-sense genomes, anelloviruses have negative-sense genomes.